 Thomas Klitgaard.
-"Saving Imbalances and the Euro Area Sovereign Debt Crisis," with Matthew Higgins.
-Federal Reserve Bank of New York Current Issues in Economics and Finance 17, no. 5 (2011).
+"The Balance of Payments Crisis in the Euro Area Periphery," with Matthew Higgins.
+Federal Reserve Bank of New York Current Issues in Economics and Finance 20, no. 2 (2014).

 Friederike Niepmann.
 "Bank Bailouts, International Linkages, and Cooperation," with Tim Schmidt-Eisenlohr.
 American Economic Journal: Economic Policy 5, no. 4 (2013).